Hosted by Bitfury and ACTAI Global

-This inimitable Blockchain Summit, hosted annually by Bitfury and Bill Tai on Sir Richard Branson's Necker Island, is a gathering place for tech experts, world leaders and global changemakers to discuss the applications of blockchain technology for good.
-This year, the invite-only summit will be hosted at Sir Richard Branson's Moroccan oasis, the Kasbah Tamadot.
+The annual Blockchain Summit, hosted every year by Bitfury and ACTAI Global, is a gathering place for tech experts, world leaders and global changemakers to discuss the applications of blockchain technology for good.

 Ever since Silicon Valley’s elite became interested in cryptocurrency, they have grappled with the question of how, in their quest to build these decentralized, blockchain-based systems that have the power to democratize society, they should manage their own privilege and influence.

 When Roya Mahboob, 30, a serial entrepreneur from Afghanistan, began her startup, Women’s Annex, a platform for women to upload blogs and videos and be paid for views, the company found that paying the women didn’t empower them financially.
 While by law Afghan women could have bank accounts, their families didn’t want them to.
 “For one woman, her husband always hit her and took all the money from her,” said Mahboob, who then learned about Bitcoin and decided to begin paying the women with it.

 Many blockchain and crypto asset-focused conferences have an obvious financial focus.
 But the most idealistic and socially conscious of them, the Blockchain Summit hosted by the Bitcoin mining and blockchain services company Bitfury Group and venture capitalist Bill Tai, commenced Tuesday on Sir Richard Branson's private island, Necker, with a different bent.
 Before even arriving on the island, some attendees on the same flight dived right into discussions of how to use crypto tokens to create social good such as reducing air pollution.